DFE-Digital/find-teacher-training/docs/deployment.md

 ## On demand deployments

 ### Using the Manual Deploy Action
-Any previously built commit sha can be deployed to any of the three environments from with the Actions page in [GitHub](https://github.com/DFE-Digital/find-teacher-training/actions?query=workflow%3ADeploy).
+Any previously built commit sha can be deployed to any of the three environments from the Actions page in [GitHub](https://github.com/DFE-Digital/find-teacher-training/actions?query=workflow%3ADeploy).

 <a href="https://github.com/DFE-Digital/find-teacher-training/actions?query=workflow%3ADeploy">![Deploy](./manual_deploy.png "Deploy Workflow")</a>